 [consist] of or [comprise] immoral, deceptive, or scandalous matter; or matter which may disparage or falsely suggest a connection with persons, living or dead, institutions, beliefs, or national symbols, or bring them into contempt, or disrepute.

-The federal government generally considers marks that might be “immoral” or “scandalous” together.
-Thus, the rule relevant to this case is the rule against “immoral or scandalous” matter.
+The federal government takes the words “immoral” or “scandalous” together to form one rule against “immoral or scandalous” matter.

 The First Amendment generally

 The First Amendment protects individuals from government attempts to censor speech.
 The founders valued free speech and discourse as essential to a government “of the people.”
 The First Amendment’s right to free speech includes freedom from discrimination based on the speaker’s viewpoint and freedom from speech censoring based on content.